Pictured above: Garberia (Garberia heterophylla) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

 Garberia’s inflorescences are large, showy clusters of pink to purple flowers.
 Individual disk florets are tubular and have conspicuously extended styles.
-Leaves are alternately arranged and oval to obovate with entire margins and a distinctly grayish-green hue.
+Ray florets are absent.
+Leaves are oval to obovate with undulating entire margins and a distinctly grayish-green hue.
+They are alternately arranged.
 Bark is also grayish in color.
+Seeds are born in tiny achenes.

 Family: Asteraceae (Aster, daisy or composite family)